astronomer/docs/astro/develop-project.md

 To add Airflow [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), [pools](https://airflow.apache.org/docs/apache-airflow/stable/concepts/pools.html), and [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) to your local Airflow environment, you have the following options:

 - Use the Airflow UI.
 In **Admin**, click **Connections**, **Variables** or **Pools**, and then add your values.
 These values are stored in the metadata database and are deleted when you run the [`astro dev kill` command](cli/astro-dev-kill.md), which can sometimes be used for troubleshooting.
-- Use the `airflow_settings.yaml` file of your Astro project.
+- Modify the `airflow_settings.yaml` file of your Astro project.
 This file is included in every Astro project and permanently stores your values in plain-text.
 To prevent you from committing sensitive credentials or passwords to your version control tool, Astronomer recommends adding this file to `.gitignore`.
 - Use a secret backend, such as AWS Secrets Manager, and access the secret backend locally.
 See [Configure an external secrets backend on Astro](secrets-backend.md).

 When you add Airflow objects to the Airflow UI of a local environment or to your `airflow_settings.yaml` file, your values can only be used locally.
 When you deploy your project to a Deployment on Astro, the values in this file are not included.

-Astronomer recommends using the `airflow_settings.yaml` file so that you don’t have to manually redefine Airflow objects in the Airflow UI every time you restart your project.
-For security conscious organizations, Astronomer recommends [configuring a secrets backend](secrets-backend.md) or testing all DAGs on Astro instead of in a local Airflow environment.
+Astronomer recommends using the `airflow_settings.yaml` file so that you don’t have to manually redefine these values in the Airflow UI every time you restart your project.
+To ensure the security of your data, Astronomer recommends [configuring a secrets backend](secrets-backend.md).

 ### Configure `airflow_settings.yaml` (local development only)

-The `airflow_settings.yaml` file includes a template with default values for all possible configurations.
-To add or change a connection, variable, or pool:
+The `airflow_settings.yaml` file includes a template with the default values for all possible configurations.
+To add a connection, variable, or pool, replace the default value with your own.

 1. Open the `airflow_settings.yaml` file and replace the default value with your own.